Niyiojeyinka/Niyiojeyinka/README.md

 - 😍 PHP JAVASCRIPT CODEIGNITER LARAVEL NODE
   EXPRESSJS REACTJS REDUX VUEJS VUEX REACTNATIVE.

-* 😍 Am contract development work
+* 😍 I am available contract development work
   (NB : Please only contact me when you are ready,as i may be busy and wouldn't like wasting time sending email to & fro with no result. )
   Don't know if you should contact me through the Email?
-You shoul if:
+You should if:

   1. You have a gig/opportunity for me that you are READY & not just ghosting away after long conversation.
   2. You have issue with any of my public repo that you will like me to attend to.